phdata/edge2ai-workshop/README.md

 select sensor_id, sensor_ts from sensors where is_healthy = 0;
 ```

 Run a few times a SQL statement to count all rows in the table to confirm the latest inserts are always picked up by Impala.
-This allows you to build real-time reports for fast action.
+This allows you to build real-time reports to act on when it is predicted a machine might break.

 ![](./images/image5.png)